Function of the Thyroid Gland

 Thyroid cells are exclusive in that they are the only cells in the body capable of absorbing iodine.

-Every cell in the body depends upon thyroid hormones for regulation of their metabolism.
+Every cell in the body depends upon thyroid hormones for the regulation of its metabolism.

 The thyroid gland is under the control of the pituitary gland